ries-lab/LaserEngine/README.md

 ![Laser engine](laserengine.jpg)

 Blueprints for a low-cost laser engine compatible with wide-field and localization microscopy.
-The laser engine is based on affordable, albeit powerful, diode lasers, a square multimode fiber and a speckle-reduction module.
+The laser engine is based on affordable, albeit powerful, laser diodes, a square multimode fiber and a speckle-reduction module.

 ### :information_source: ​How to navigate the repository